No seriously, what do I do?

 IF YOU LOVED ALL OF THE ABOVE, TRY:

 Dating shows all tend to follow the same kind of format these days.
 But occasionally, we get treated to a premise so ridiculous we can't help but proclaim it to be a work of entertainment genius.
 Enter Love Is Blind, Netflix's latest attempt to tap into our love of First Dates, Married At First Sight, Love Island, Dating In The Dark and Take Me Out.
 And the premise is incredibly simple (if not totally insane): singles choose a person to marry without ever having seen them.
 They're allowed to speak to one another while sitting in two separate pods but have no idea what the other looks like.
 The man then proposes, and if the woman agrees, they finally get to see each other.
 Then they get married four weeks later.
 The point?
 To test the theory 'love is blind' and find out whether relationships can be successful based on an emotional connection rather than looks or age.
 Fans are calling Love Is Blind "Love Island on crack" and well, they're not wrong.

 If You hated love island but enjoy reality tv, try:

 The reality TV show that even those who hate reality TV are destined to love, Queer Eye is the warmer, lovelier and woke-r remake of the 90s series Queer Eye for the Straight Guy.
 The new fab five - food and wine specialist Antoni Porowski, interior designer Bobby Berk, grooming consultant Jonathan Van Ness, fashion designer Tan France and culture expert Karamo Brown - provide lifestyle makeovers for people from all walks of life, with uplifting results.
 Grab the tissues because you're going to cry.

-And hey, it won't be long till Greg and Amber get their own reality TV Show.
+And hey, it won't be long till Luke M and Luke T get their own reality TV Show.